tmjssz/fullstack-challenge/README.md

 **Improvements**

+- We need to be able to search for projects.
+Create an API endpoint that searches for project by their title/description.
+The API response should be with the same fields as the listing project.

 - Currently when making a request to create a new project we can omit the listing proposal field.
 We need to make the field listing proposal required.

-- We need to be able to search for projects.
-On the projects page, we he need a component that would search by the title and/or the description of the project and it should be done in such way to reuse as much as components on the frontend as possible.

 - We realized that some of the clients sometimes would mistakenly delete projects.
 Our clients are not tech savvy so it would be great if we can find a way to retrieve